 Classroom of the Heart, Part 3: A Mystery Extracurricular Activity at Age 8

-During the practice of "storing energy in the fingertips to see auras," it might have been around 15 minutes, no, maybe 30 minutes...
-I'm not exactly sure.
-But after that, or around that time, we moved on to the practice involving what I'll refer to as the 'Heart.'
+After practicing "storing energy in the fingertips to see auras," for around 15 minutes, or 30 minutes, we moved on to the practice involving what I'll refer to as the 'Heart.'

 Firstly, each of us decided on a theme.